 Instead, what that means is that, based on different use-cases, PC gaming has more appeal to a broader range of gamers than consoles do.

 Consoles are still great.
 Obviously, consoles have a cheaper cost of entry.
 And, console-exclusive games help pull in specific gamers.
-Also, consoles are the only viable platform for gamers who like to play sports titles.
+Also, consoles are the only viable platform for gamers who like to play certain sports titles.

 Consoles are also a better option if you are looking for more of a kick-back and relax type of gaming style.

-However, the PC offers superior potential in performance and visuals, more games (although, if you’re not into indie games, the difference isn’t as bad), cheaper games, and is the better platform for eSports and Twitch.
+However, the PC offers superior potential in performance and visuals, more games (although, if you’re not into indie games, the difference isn’t as bad), cheaper games, and is the better platform for esports and Twitch.

 The PC is also not subject to a “turnover” period.
 And, that means that there isn’t a new generation of PCs that will come out every 4-5 years that will render your old PC obsolete.
 Yes, upgrades are necessary, but you typically don’t have to upgrade your entire system to even have the ability to play the latest games.